 The country is highly vulnerable to adverse effects of climate change and environmental instability due to its extreme poverty and high dependence on ‘climate sensitive’ sectors such as agriculture, forestry, fisheries, and energy and mining.
 Additional contributing factors to the country’s vulnerability to climate change conditions include mal-adapted agricultural activities, unsustainable logging practices, unregulated coastal sand mining, an overdependence on biomass leading to high levels of deforestation, inadequate infrastructure, low level of socio-economic development, low institutional capacity and inadequate meteorological and hydrological data and data gathering capabilities.

-Despite of having one of the highest rates of water resources per capita in Africa, water quality and sanitation remain poor in some areas due to mining (e.g. iron ore pollutants), farming (e.g. agrochemical runoff) and industrial activities (e.g. discharge from rubber processing).
+Despite having one of the highest rates of water resources per capita in Africa, water quality and sanitation remain poor in some areas due to mining (e.g. iron ore pollutants), farming (e.g. agrochemical runoff) and industrial activities (e.g. discharge from rubber processing).

-According to estimates, around 95 km² of land in the coastal zone of Liberia will be inundated as a result of one-meter sea level rise by 2100, half of it should be due to inundation on the sheltered coast and shoreline retreat.
-Major cities such as Monrovia, New Kru Town, River Cess, Buchanan and Roberts port are not safe from infrastructure and land damages.
+According to estimates, around 95 km² of land in the coastal zone of Liberia will be inundated in the event of one-meter sea level rise by 2100, with half of it due to inundation on the sheltered coast and shoreline retreat.
+Major cities such as Monrovia, New Kru Town, River Cess, Buchanan and Roberts port are not safe from infrastructure and land damage.
 Rapid coastal erosion (both from sea level rise and sand mining) already puts settlements and infrastructure at risk, specifically for Buchanan, Greenville, Harper and Robert sport communities.
 Similarly, increased precipitation will impact vulnerable zones of forests and biodiversity and may see increased incidence of flooding and erosion due to deforestation and habitat degradation.

 Liberia is endowed with significant primary energy sources, including biomass, hydroelectricity, petroleum and renewable energy resources and these plays a crucial role in the development of Liberia’s economy.
 It is also a major component of Liberia’s infrastructure and supports economic activities and social development.
 However, most of this infrastructure is damaged and outdated.
 For instance, approximately 95% of the population relied on biomass for energy needs as of 2012.
-This has also led to an uncontrolled production of charcoal, causing significant deforestation and biodiversity degradation.
+This has also led to uncontrolled production of charcoal, causing significant deforestation and biodiversity degradation.
 The country’s electricity generation is through portable generators and hydro-power plants.

-Despite of the national effort to face climate change and reduce its impacts to the extent possible, the country still has limited resilience and adaptive capacity to combat the effects of climate change.
+Despite the national effort to face climate change and reduce its impacts to the extent possible, the country still has limited resilience and adaptive capacity to combat the effects of climate change.
 The low adaptive capacity in the country is exacerbated by both climate change and non-climate change impacts.
 Adaptation to increasing climate variability and change is important in Liberia.
 However, Liberia still suffers from resource gaps and policy barriers to effectively tackle climate change.
 It remains a high-risk country in terms of disasters, resulting in possible economic, epidemic disease outbreak, environmental and socio-economic losses.

 Liberia’s Nationally Determined Contribution